-Researching the Candidates and Issues: Online Resources.
-Check out the FVAP links page for helpful resources that will aid your research of candidates and issues.
-Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain via numerous websites such as Project Smart Voter.
-You can also read national and hometown newspapers on-line, or search the Internet to locate articles and information.
-For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts.
-FVAP also shares Voting Alerts via Facebook and Twitter.
+Researching the candidates and issues: Go to the FVAP links page for helpful resources to aid your research of candidates and issues.
+Non-partisan information about candidates, their voting records, and their positions on issues are widely available and easy to obtain on-line.
+You can also read national and hometown newspapers on-line, or search the internet to locate articles and information.
+For information about election dates and deadlines, subscribe to FVAP’s Voting Alerts (firstname.lastname@example.org).
+FVAP also shares Voting Alerts via Facebook (@DODFVAP), Twitter (@FVAP), and Instagram (@fvapgov).

-Learn more at the Federal Voting Assistance Program’s (FVAP) website www.FVAP.gov.
-If you have any questions about registering to vote overseas, please contact Lomé’s Voting Assistance Officer at ConsularLome@state.gov.
+If you have any questions about registering to vote overseas, please contact U.S. Embassy Lome’s Voting Assistance Officer at email@example.com.

 (+228) 2261 5470

 Enroll in Smart Traveler Enrollment Program (STEP) to receive security updates